-Behavior Contract is a written document that outlines specific behavior expectations, strategies for teaching the appropriate behavior(s), and disciplinary action for a student.
+Behavior Contract is a written document that outlines specific behavior expectations and disciplinary action for a student.
 It may be signed by the parents, student, and staff member.

 In-School Suspension refers to a decision to temporarily remove a student from the mainstream classroom and to place the student in a segregated environment within the school building that allows the student to continue to progress in their coursework but denies them access to regular classroom instruction and social interaction with their peers.
 In the event the school implements in-school suspension, the In-School Suspension room must be supervised by an adult employee of the building at all times.